CRUD Operations

 DataTable oDT = FWDataAccess.GetDataTable(connStr, sSQL, out sError);

-Read a single value using a type
+Read a single value with a specific type.

 string name = FWDataAccess.GetScalarValue<string>(connStr, sSQL, out sError, oParms);

-Update a record
+Update a record.

 You can update a record using the following parameterized SQL query: